 First off — let me introduce myself.
 I’m Hilary, and I’ve been a labor nurse for almost 16 years.
-THIS nurse even offers a free hospital packing list (after thousands of deliveries I know what you’ll need!):
+THIS nurse even offers a free beginning prenatal class:

 Ok — back to what I do the REST of my time:

 Loads and loads of charting.

 Labor & Delivery is one of the most litigious areas in the world.
 We live in constant fear of being sued and our charting shows.
 There are times that we chart every 15 minutes on you and your baby for hours on end.
 EVERY.
 FIFTEEN.
 MINUTES.
 Crazy, right?

 Most places in the hospital, you get an assessment plus a few vitals every four hours and that’s it.